andrewkatson/Denarii/utils/gui/README.md

 ## Running

+### Flags

+If you want to not start up the clients and use a testing client then don't pass any flags to the job.
+If you want real clients use `debug=False`.

 ### Windows

-Right click on `dist/gui_main.exe` and run as administrator.
+`start dist/gui_main.exe --debug=False` and run the command prompt as administrator.
 Or wherever the file is located.

 ### Linux

-`bazel run :gui` or `./dist/gui_main` or wherever that file is located.
+`bazel run :gui -- --debug=False` or `./dist/gui_main --debug=False` or wherever that file is located.

 ### Mac